 What we used to do: Leave candidates sitting in our databases for years (sometimes decades, if we’re being honest) in the hope that they might miraculously one day be a right-fit for an opportunity somewhere further down the line.

 What we need to do now: Let go of any candidate data that’s flagged on your recruitment CRM as not having actively engaged with your company in line with your data retention statement.

 Step 2: Be stringent when bringing in new candidates

-How we bring in new candidates to our databases also inevitably needs some rethinking.
+How we bring in new candidates to our recruitment databases also inevitably needs some rethinking.
 If you’re spending all this time cleaning up your database and removing dead leads, why would you start bringing in new data that’s not likely going to convert?

 All this does is undo all your hard work from step one and creates more work for any recruiters working with your database.

 What we used to do: Scrape data and collect as many candidates for our databases as possible, focussing on the idea that the bigger your database is, the more potential value it holds.

 What we need to do now: Only collect, process and store data of relevant candidates who are actually interested in hearing from you so you’re focussing on quality data rather than quantity.
 Use a candidate portal to give candidates full responsibility for their own data (and give them a clear indication of which legal basis you’re relying on to store their details).

 This way, every time your recruitment software flags up a potential-match candidate for a job, there will be a real chance of them converting to placement.

 With GDPR bringing in a lot of additional formalities we need to keep tabs of regarding data management, now’s the time to start really using your recruitment CRM to it’s full capabilities.